The NWT is open to leisure travel. See information on COVID-19 travel guidelines

-The real showstopper here is this 19th century Gothic Revival style church.
-Built between 1865 and 1885, designated a National Historic Site in 1977, Our Lady of Good Hope is the oldest permanent structure in Northern Canada.
-The church was designed and built by Oblate missionaries with a stunning interior of murals painted by Father Emile Petitot in the 1870s.
-It is an absolute must-see.
+It’s the oldest permanent structure in northern Canada.
+The church was designed and built by Oblate missionaries with stunning interior murals painted by Father Emile Petitot.
+It’s an absolute must-see for any northern voyager.